-If a warning is active a beep will be emitted by the control panel.
-To cancel the warning, press the Levels Button.
+If a warning is active a beep will be emitted by the control panel and information will be shown on the screen.
+To mute the warning, press the bell icon.
 These warnings will not be repeated unless the power switch is turned off and on again.
 This is to ensure the warning does not become a nuisance.